WireCell/wirecell.github.io/manual.md

 Here we see an array holding one element which is an object with the `type`, (instance) `name` and payload `data` structure as described above.
 If `wire-cell` were to load this configuration it would create a default instance of the component type `TrackDepos` which happens to correspond to the C++ class `WireCell::Gen::TrackDepos` (see the [simulation package manual](./gen.md) for more information).
 This component is responsible for produces deposition (`IDepo`) objects using a simple linear source model.

 The `tracks` array in this example is empty and no depositions would be produced.
 The user most certainly should specify a nonempty set of tracks.
 In principle, the user may produces a huge `tracks` array.
-WCT support bzip2 compressed JSON files (see the section on [persistence in the util package manual](./util.md).
+WCT support bzip2 compressed JSON files (see the section on [persistence in the util package manual](./util.md)).

-<a id="orge47c3c0"></a>
+<a id="orgb777cef"></a>

 ### Limitations of JSON

 As the complexity of a `wire-cell` job grows, hand crafting JSON becomes tedious and error prone.
 Splitting the files and/or using `WIRECELL_PATH` can provide some rudimentary means of organizing a large, complex configuration.

 However, a user will quickly outgrow direct authoring of JSON files.
-An accomplished one will likely turn to some form of JSON generation using a more expressive language.
-Or, some configuration may need to be extracted or converted from other source.
-For example, Geant4 steps might be extracted and fed into `TrackDepos` as a long `tracks` array.
-The user is free to generate JSON in this manner in any way they desire as long as the result conforming to the required schema.
+An accomplished user will likely turn to some form of JSON generation using a more expressive language maybe by developing some scripts.
+Or, some part of a configuration may need to be extracted or converted from another source.
+For example, Geant4 steps might be extracted and formatted into a `TrackDepos` configuration as a long `tracks` array.

 Another limitation is that any numerical quantities **must** be expressed in the base units used by the WCT *system of units* (see the section on [units in the Utilities manual](./util.md)).
 This places a burden on the configuration author and is a source of error.

-WCT provides a more powerful JSON-like configuration file format as described next.
+The user is free to generate JSON in any manner they wish as long as the result conforms to the required schema.
+However, WCT provides a second, more powerful JSON-like configuration file format which described next.

-<a id="orge00984a"></a>
+<a id="orge31ae73"></a>

 ### Learning Jsonnet

 WCT provides support for configuration files following the [Jsonnet data templating language](http://jsonnet.org/).
 This language is evaluated to produce JSON.
-If WCT is compiled with support it will evaluation Jsonnet files directly.
-Otherwise the user may install and run the `jsonnet` command line program to produce JSON.
+If WCT is compiled with support it can evaluation Jsonnet files directly.
+Otherwise the user may install and run the `jsonnet` command line program to produce JSON for feeding to WCT.

 To learn how to write Jsonnet in general, the user should refer to its documentation which is excellent.
 There is no one right way to write Jsonnet, however, the [wire-cell-cfg](https://github.com/wirecell/wire-cell-cfg) package provides a number of examples and support files that can help the user craft their configuration in Jsonnet.
 In particular the WCT system of units and some common data structures used by WCT are exported to Jsonnet in [wirecell.jsonnet](https://github.com/WireCell/wire-cell-cfg/blob/master/wirecell.jsonnet).
 Some of this exported functionality is illustrated below.

 WCT locates Jsonnet files as it does JSON files and in particular using the environment variable `WIRECELL_PATH`.
 However, it does not (currently) support compressed Jsonnet files.

-<a id="orga0fde8e"></a>
+<a id="org287889e"></a>

 #### System of units

-Wire Cell provides an internal system of units as described in the section on [units in the Utilities manual](./util.md)).
-As stated above, users must take care to give numerical quantities JSON in base WCT units.
-If writing Jsonnet this is less trouble as once can label a quantity by multiplying it with a symbolic unit.
+Wire Cell provides an internal system of units as described in the section on [units in the Utilities manual](./util.md) and as stated above, users must take care to give numerical quantities in WCT units when providing JSON.
+However, when writing Jsonnet one can provide explicit units which is easy and far less error prone.
 For example:

 ```js
 local wc = import "wirecell.jsonnet";